-[10] Space Assigned Numbers Authority (SANA)--Role, Responsibilities, Policies, and Procedures, CCSDS 313.0-Y-1, July 2011
+[10] Space Assigned Numbers Authority (SANA)--Role, Responsibilities, Policies, and Procedures, CCSDS 313.0-Y-2, May 2016

-[11] CCSDS Registry Management Policy, CCSDS 313.1-Y-0.1, Dec 2015, in development
+[11] CCSDS Registry Management Policy, CCSDS 313.1-Y-1, June 2016

 Overview

-Purpose of the CCSDS SCID
+Purpose of the CCSDS Q-SCID

-The CCSDS SCID serves as a mechanism for the identification of:
+The CCSDS Q-SCID serves as a mechanism for the identification of:

-– a simple spacecraft having only one logical space-ground link; or
+– a simple spacecraft having only one logical space-ground link in a single frequency band; or

 – an association between space-based and ground-based application processes with complex spacecraft having more than one logical space-ground link operating at different frequencies.
-Therefore, a single spacecraft may be assigned more than one SCID.
+Therefore, a single spacecraft may be assigned more than one GSCID.

 The procedures contained in this document are intended to eliminate the possibility that